-The goodwill was recognized as a result of acquisition of Pioneer.
-At the reporting date, the management has tested the goodwill for impairment in accordance with IAS 36 "Impairment of Assets" and has not accounted for any impairment losses at 31 December 2018 since the estimated recoverable amount of the related business to which the goodwill relates to exceed its carrying value.
+The goodwill was recognized as a result of acquisition of Pioneer and Sohar Cement.
+At the reporting date, the management has tested the goodwill relating to Pioneer for impairment in accordance with IAS 36 "Impairment of Assets" and has not accounted for any impairment losses at 31 December 2018 since the estimated recoverable amount of the related business to which the goodwill relates to exceed its carrying value.